patrickmryan/url-feed/README.md

 `https://<URL>/?filename=<filename>`

-The MD5 has URL is the same except that `md5` is added as a query string parameter.
+The MD5 hash URL is the same except that `md5` is added as a query string parameter.

 `https://<URL>/?filename=<filename>&md5`